jhajek/forge/_posts/2023-01-11-m1-m2-virtualization-options.md

 comments: []
 ---

 This is a current survey of macOS for M1/M2 ARM platform (Apple Silicon) virtualization replacement options.
-Since this is not x86 Virtual Box is out of the questions. **Note:** when I type *Apple Silicon*, I mean the M1/M2 plaform.
+Since this is not x86 Virtual Box is out of the questions. **Note:** when I type *Apple Silicon*, I mean the M1/M2 platform.

 ## Two Paid Solutions